jslabxyz/JS-Labs-AI-Chat/README.md

 - `Show me my recent orders` > will use the `get_most_recent_order_status` MCP tool.
 - `Can you give me more details about order Id 1` > will use the `get_order_status` MCP tool.

-## Architecture

-### Components
-This app consists of two main components:

-1. **Backend**: A Remix app server that handles communication with Claude, processes chat messages, and acts as an MCP Client.
-2. **Chat UI**: A Shopify theme extension that provides the customer-facing chat interface.

-When you start the app, it will:
-- Start Remix in development mode.
-- Tunnel your local server so Shopify can reach it.
-- Provide a preview URL to install the app on your development store.

 For direct testing, point your test suite at the `/chat` endpoint (GET or POST for streaming).

 ### MCP Tools Integration